Statistical properties of stochastic 2D Navier-Stokes equations from linear models: Introduction

-describing the motion of a fluid in an open bounded domain $\mathcal D$ of $\mathbb{R}^{d}$.
-We assume that $\mathcal D$ has a smooth boundary $\partial \mathcal D$ which satisfies the locally Lipschitz condition.
-Here, $u=u(t,\xi)$ is the velocity vector field, $p=p(t,\xi)$ is the scalar pressure field and $\nu>0$ is the viscosity. $W_{1}=W_1(t,\xi)$ is a Gaussian random field white in time, subject to the restrictions imposed below on the space correlation.
+describing the motion of a fluid in a bounded domain $\mathcal D$ of $\mathbb{R}^{d}$ ($d=2,3$).
+Here, $u=u(t,\xi)$ is the velocity vector field, $p=p(t,\xi)$ is the scalar pressure field and $\nu>0$ is the viscosity. $\beta_{1}=\beta_1(t,\xi)$ is a Gaussian random field white in time, subject to the restrictions imposed below on the space correlation.
+The velocity field $u$ is subject to some boundary condition and initial condition.